StanislavKorostij/SprintCrud/README.md

 # SprintCrud
-PHP CRUD APPLICATION
+PHP CRUD APPLICATION.

-Add the crud.msql as your database
+Add the crud.msql as your database and

-Use index.php as your main file.
+usse index.php as your main file.